dongzhang89/CONTA/README.md

 ## Requirements

-* Python 3.6, pytorch 1.2.0, torchvision 0.4.0, and more in requirements.txt
+* PyTorch 1.2.0, torchvision 0.4.0, and more in requirements.txt
 * PASCAL VOC 2012 devkit and COCO 2014
 * 8 NVIDIA GPUs with more than 1024MB of memory